 SOLDIERS HOME CHAPEL

-The chapel characterizes the residential cluster of buildings bordering Wood National Cemetery at the northwest side of the district.
-The chapel was joined by a grouping of residential quarters for officers and nurses in this corner of the campus around 1920.
+The Soldiers Home Chapel characterizes the residential cluster of buildings bordering Wood National Cemetery at the northwest side of the district.
+The Soldiers Home Chapel was joined by a grouping of residential quarters for officers and nurses in this corner of the campus around 1920.

 Designed by famed Milwaukee architect Henry C. Koch, this wood-frame building was built in the shape of a cross and displays some Queen Anne style architectural features, which tend to be asymmetrical shapes with different wall textures, such as patterned wood shingles shaped into varying designs.

-The chapel remained in use until 1996.
+The Soldiers Home Chapel remained in use until 1996.
 Today, all religious services are held in the Main Hospital Chapel.
 The building is currently vacant and in need of restoration.
-The Milwaukee Preservation Alliance is at work to identify the best path forward to rehabilitate the Chapel and return it to the service of veterans.
+The Milwaukee Preservation Alliance is at work to identify the best path forward to rehabilitate the Soldiers Home Chapel and return it to the service of veterans.